mikowhyHUB/mikowhyHUB/README.md

 Aspiring back-end developer🧑‍💻, willing to deliver as high-quality solutions as possible to your company.
 Excited to collaborate with clients, experienced developers and to learn more technologies🔥

+If you are a recruiter, please check this project: [Tram Information for Hackerspace Trójmiasto](https://github.com/mikowhyHUB/hs3-traminformation)
 # Contact me
 Mail: mikolaj.kalisz@gmail.com